 - A Grade #2 or B Grade pallet has typical has had stringer damage that has been repaired by attaching an additional stringer alongside the damaged one.
 This way of repairing stringers is commonly referred to as a companion stringer, block stringer or double stringer.
 “B” grade pallets usually have two or less repaired stringers.

 - A Grade #3 or C Grade is a pallet in poor condition and is typically accepted by few companies.
 A "C" grade means that a pallet has been repaired numerous times, and most of the stringers on a “C” grade pallet will have companion stringers, while the deck boards will be inconsistent in size, spacing and thickness.

-When planning out your trucking logistics, considering pallet shipping for your goods is a must.
-If you're unfamiliar with the point of using pallets to transport goods, consider the following benefits:
+When planning you LTL trucking logistics, pallet shipping for your goods is a must.
+Using pallets to transport goods has many benefits:

 - Pallets dramatically reduce the labor needed to load and unload trucks, which keeps price low.

 - Pallet dimensions are standardized (40" x 48") which allows for easier LTL load planning, for CSA this means we can provide you with cost-effective pallet pricing, that is both fast and accurate.

 - Pallets dramatically lower the chances product damage and worker injury, as there is substantially less handling involved.

 See our other article about heat treated pallets.